Subscribe to continue reading

 Vienna: There are a lot of places to pick from in Vienna.
 We stayed at an Airbnb with the only criteria that it was very close to a metro station (mainly because we were staying just for one night).
 Had we planned for a longer stay, we would have picked something close enough to the palaces and museums.

 Do leave your thoughts in the comments section below.
 Feel free to shoot your queries as well!
-To catch all our latest travel stories, follow us on Instagram @fridgemagnet.tales.
+Subscribe to the blog for weekly updates.

 There are few places in the world which can rival the pristine beauty of Switzerland – Salzkammergut is one of them!
 Salzkammergut translates to “salt domain” and lies to the east of Salzburg all the way to the Dachstein mountains.
 The region is also called the Lake District as it is home to over 30 lakes nestled in between scenic hills and mountains.
 The geography of the region also makes it an ideal place for resorts and skiing during winters.
 It is also home to the iconic Hallstatt – which I’m sure a lot of you would have seen somewhere on the internet!
 So let’s get right into our journey!